-Loans totalling £3.6 million were granted to Barley Homes (Group) Limited in 2021 to 2022.
-Barley Homes also repaid £6.55 million of loans back to West Suffolk Council in 2021 to 2022.
+Loans totalling £0.7 million were granted to Barley Homes (Group) Limited in 2022 to 2023 from its agreed £14.25 million revolving loan facility with the council.
+Barley Homes also repaid £3 million of loans back to West Suffolk Council in 2022 to 2023 leaving a £Nil outstanding loan balance as at 31 March 2023.
 Barley Homes is the council's wholly owned housing delivery company, who in 2021 to 2022 completed development on their first fully policy compliant housing schemes in Haverhill at Westfield, delivering 37 new homes of which 11 were affordable homes.
-Another site at Castle Hill in Haverhill is also being developed, with 26 homes being built, of which 8 will be affordable homes.
+Another site at Castle Hill in Haverhill was completed in 2022 to 2023, with 26 homes being built, of which 8 will be affordable homes.